imranmatin23/LattePanda-Ubuntu18.04-Spinnaker-Installation/README_UBUNTU.md

     * Comment: Disables LattePanda internal display upon startup.
 * Complete the step by pressing *Add*.
 Now whenever you reboot, the LattePanda internal display will be disabled automatically.

-23. Install TeamViewer by running the following comands below in the terminal.
+22. In the terminal, and execute the following commands to update and upgrade the system.
+If it fails, that means the system is running other apt update processes.
+Please wait until those complete it may take around 5 minutes, so continue trying the command every minute.
     ```
+    sudo apt update -y && sudo apt upgrade -y
+    ```

+23. In the terminal, and execute the following commands to enable SSH.
+    ```
+    sudo apt install openssh-server
+    sudo systemctl enable ssh
+    sudo systemctl status ssh
+    sudo ufw allow ssh
+    ```

+24. Install TeamViewer by running the following comands below in the terminal.
+    ```
     wget https://download.teamviewer.com/download/linux/teamviewer_amd64.deb
     sudo apt install ./teamviewer_amd64.deb
     ```

-24. (Optional) Set up a static IP address for LattePanda.
+25. (Optional) Set up a static IP address for LattePanda.
 Follow [this guide](https://linuxize.com/post/how-to-configure-static-ip-address-on-ubuntu-18-04/).
 Please follow the section that says "Configuring Static IP address on Ubuntu Desktop" on the lower part of the page.
 Make sure to open the SETTINGS application and not the SYSTEM SETTINGS application.
     * Change the X in all of the IP addresses 192.168.X.Y to the value that is currently there for your IP Address (ip address can be found using `ip address`)
     * Change the Y in all of the IP addresses 192.168.X.Y to what you would like for this system
     * Below are what need to be customized when setting up you systems static IP if you are confused.